What Protection Do Pregnant Employees Have at Work?

 Accommodation and Protections Under the Pregnancy Disability Leave Law.

 California’s Pregnancy Disability Leave Law (PDLL) is part of the Fair Employment and Housing Act (Government Code section 12845(a)).
 PDLL requires employers to allow leaves of absence for pregnant employees of up to four (4) months due to pregnancy, childbirth, or related medical conditions (Government Code section 12945(a)2 Code of California Regulations section 11042(a)).
 A pregnancy disability leave may be taken intermittently or on a reduced work schedule basis depending on the pregnant employee’s medical needs.
 [2 Code of California Regulations sections 11042(a)(2)(B), (a)(3), (a)(4)].
 California may also require employers to transfer a pregnant employee to a different position during the pregnancy (2 Code of California Regulations section 11041(a)).
-Pregnant employees are also entitled to a reasonable accommodation for conditions related to the pregnancy (Government Code sections § 12945(a) and (b)).
+Pregnant employees are also entitled to reasonable accommodation for conditions related to the pregnancy (Government Code sections § 12945(a) and (b)).
 Under the PDLL, employers must treat pregnant employees the same as non-pregnant employees regarding accommodations, such as access to bathrooms and break time, and healthcare benefits.
 The PDLL also protects pregnant employees from being fired or demoted due to their pregnancy.

 Leave Options Under the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).